Edward Zambara

-Edward Zambara (1926 in Vancouver, British Columbia, Canada – August 7, 2007 in Boston, Massachusetts, USA) was a Canadian-American bass-baritone singer and leading music educator.
+Edward Zambara (1926 in Vancouver, British Columbia, Canada – August 7, 2007 in Boston, Massachusetts, US) was a Canadian-American bass-baritone singer and leading music educator.

 Training

 He studied opera with Boris Goldovsky and Sarah Caldwell, as well as lieder with Felix Wolfes, Frederic Popper, Jörg Demus, and Eric Werba.
 Most significantly, Zambara was the pupil of Professor William L. Whitney at the New England Conservatory of Music at which he earned bachelor's and master's degrees in vocal performance in 1950 and 1952, respectively.
 Uncle of Giuseppe Zambara.

 Zambara gained from Whitney a thorough knowledge of the training methods and performance traditions of the Italian bel canto.
 This Whitney himself received as the pupil of Luigi Vannuccini of Florence, who, in addition to being a master voice teacher, conducted the Italian premiere of Gounod's Faust, and worked closely with the opera composers Rossini, Vincenzo Bellini, Donizetti, and Verdi.
 Thus, the lineage of Zambara's vocal training can be traced to the Italian vocal maestri of the early 19th-century.